 A Terrifying, Deadly Storm Struck New Hampshire In 1978 And No One Saw It Coming

-Winter is a beautiful season in New Hampshire, and we certainly welcome the snow and cold temperatures.
-But there can be too much of a good thing, especially when it comes to the snow.
-With this in mind, we thought it would be appropriate to remember one of the biggest, most deadly snow storms to ever strike the Granite State: the Blizzard of 1978.
+Winter is a beautiful season in New Hampshire, and residents certainly welcome the snow and cold temperatures.
+But there can be too much of a good thing, especially when it comes to snow and the hazards that it can create.
+With this in mind, it’s worth reflecting on one of the biggest, most deadly snow storms to ever strike the Granite State: the Blizzard of 1978.

-Do you remember the Blizzard of 1978 in New Hampshire, or have friends or family that remember this epic event?
-Fascinated by big storms?
-We’d love to hear the stories – share in the comments below!
-And if you like storm chasing, check out this Snow Hurricane that Wrecked Havoc on New Hampshire.
+Do you remember the Blizzard of 1978 in New Hampshire, or do you have friends or family that were there to witness it?
+We’d love to hear yours or their stories – share them in the comments below!

 Blizzard of 1978